-Man, woman shot by Maine Marine Patrol officer
+State investigating shooting of 2 people by Marine Patrol officer

-The Maine Attorney General’s Office is investigating an officer-involved shooting that took place Saturday night in the Washington County town of Machiasport.
+The Maine Attorney General’s Office is investigating an officer-involved shooting that happened Saturday night in the Washington County town of Machiasport.

 Andrew Roth-Wells, a spokesman for the office, said in an email Monday night that Jason M. Jackson, 33, of East Machias and an unidentified woman were shot and wounded by a Maine Marine Patrol officer.